HPiffer/TemplateFlutter/README.md

     5.1. _**lib\app\pages\< PageName >\widgets** folder_

         Located inside the page folder, it contains the widgets used by the same for its construction;

-6. _**lib\app\services** folder_

-    Services used by the application, in the example we see the use of _Shared Preferences_ together with the interface created using the local storage service.

-7. _**lib\app\viewmodels** folder_

-    Folder used to componentize some business rules in parallel to the controller